admost/amrapi/content/adjust-raw-data-export/_index.en.md

 You can find Adjust SDK integration document on their [help page](https://help.adjust.com/en/sdk).
 {{% /notice %}}

-With this integration, we'll able to get paid campaign installs from Adjust.
+With this raw data export settings, we'll able to get paid campaign installs from Adjust.
 We need the APP token of the application and API token

 {{% notice warning %}}